-For concerns or any confidentiality issues regarding the CEMS MIM experience, students may reach out to the MIM Affairs function team via mim.studentboard @cemsmail.org.
-The MIM Affairs function team will try to facilitate the process of finding the right persons to resolve the issue.
+For concerns or any confidentiality issues regarding the CEMS MIM experience, students may reach out to the Student Board MIM team via mim. studentboard@cemsmail.org.
+The MIM team will facilitate the process of finding the right persons to resolve the issue.